codetit4n/IPFS-upload/README.md

 yarn
 ```

-Rename the .env.example to .env and set the following secret variables accordingly:
+2. Rename the `.env.example` file to `.env` and set the secret variables accordingly.

-1. REACT_APP_INFURA_PROJECT_ID
-2. REACT_APP_INFURA_PROJECT_SECRET

-You can get these by signing up for the infura IPFS service.
+> You can get these by signing up for the infura IPFS service.
 It requires a credit card but they won't charge you until you cross the free 5GB limit.

-To run the application:
+3. Run the application:

 ```bash
 yarn start